Emotionally Focused Couples Therapy can help you and your partner break out of old negative patterns for good.

 Even happy couples can get into arguments and fights, but they find a way to restore the connection and turn back towards each other after the storm has passed.

-- The demanding partner will criticize or complain.
+The demanding partner will criticize, complain or make suggestions.
 They might disapprove, make demands, blame, nag or nitpick.

 What our partners may not know is that hidden underneath the complaint or criticism, or underneath the avoidance and the stonewalling, there are deeper painful feelings and unmet needs for both partners.
 Both partners feel disconnection.
 Both partners feel misunderstood and alone.